craftcms/docs/docs/cloud/faq.md

 All Craft Cloud projects are protected by our Cloudflare WAF, with a “reasonable” setup of default rules.
 We make specific changes to the firewall as needs arise.

-Some customers have their own Cloudflare accounts in front of ours, allowing them to manage specific WAF rules before requests make it to Craft Cloud.
+Some customers have their own Cloudflare accounts in front of ours, allowing them to manage specific WAF rules before requests reach Craft Cloud.
 Cloudflare refers to this as the “[Orange-to-Orange](https://developers.cloudflare.com/cloudflare-for-platforms/cloudflare-for-saas/saas-customers/how-it-works/)” scenario; more information about this setup is available in the [Craft Cloud for Cloudflare](users.md) article.

 <a id="htaccess"></a>